 There’s a lot to unpack here.
 First, Sanskrit may be part of what confused Clarke and Merlin into thinking that the name charas ultimately belongs to so-called ‘Hindu India’.
 The term’s etymology, as with many in any Indo-European language, be it English or Assamese, likely does stem back to Sanskrit.
-But to think this puts the primacy on India or Hindus is an etymological fallacy on several levels; not least, if we’re talking roots, Sanskrit likely originates north of the Black Sea.
-Crucially, Dymock et al. are clear that use of the term charas for Cannabis resin is ‘comparatively recent’, and by that they mean recent relative to works like the Atharva Veda (the last of the Vedas, dating to perhaps 1000–800 BCE based on its late Sanskrit and reference to iron).
+But to think this puts the primacy on India or Hindus is an etymological fallacy on several levels; not least, if we’re talking roots, Sanskrit likely originates somewhere to the north of the Black Sea.
+Crucially, Dymock is clear that use of the term charas for Cannabis resin is ‘comparatively recent’, and by that he means recent relative to ancient texts like the Atharva Veda (the last of the Vedas, dating to perhaps 1000–800 BCE based on its late Sanskrit and reference to iron).
 For the rise of the term charas, we’re talking much later than these canonical Hindu scriptures—some two millennia later, at very least.
-All evidence suggests that its association with Cannabis resin in fact belongs to the medieval Muslim era and the dope culture and techniques of Central Asia.
+All evidence suggests that the association of this word with Cannabis resin most likely belongs to the medieval Muslim era and the dope culture and techniques of Central Asia.
 With that, there’s an ambiguous suggestion from these Victorian Britishers that charas culture may have involved people who they allude to, with typical colonial hauteur, simply as ‘beggars’.

-The term charas is what linguists know as a metonym, a ‘word, name, or expression used as a substitute for something else with which it is closely associated.’
+‘Charas’ is what linguists know as a metonym, a ‘word, name, or expression used as a substitute for something else with which it is closely associated.’
 For example, ‘the Crown’ is a metonym for the British monarchy.
 Clearly, the name charas is most closely associated with the type of resin which is stored in leather.
 That’s not hand-rubbed Himalayan dope but the sieved or sifted form that Clarke and Merlin seem to believe is best referred to as ‘hashish’.
-In fact, the high water content of typical freshly-rubbed Himalayan resin means that farmers most often store it in loose drawstring bags of cotton or silk, whereas sieved resin is produced from dried plants and is stored, or more specifically cured, in leather.
+In practice, the high water content of typical freshly-rubbed Himalayan resin means that farmers most often store it in loose drawstring bags of cotton or silk.
+By contrast, sieved resin is produced from dried plants and is stored, or more specifically cured, in leather.
 You can see this still today in Afghanistan, and in Pakistan in the Tribal Areas and Peshawar.
 Often a goat skin is used.
 Point being, it’s north of the Indus, with the dry-sieving technique, that this name charas ultimately belongs.

 The qalandars were anarchic wandering Muslim ascetics widely believed by their contemporaries—Arab and Persian, prohibitionists and enthusiasts alike—to be responsible for an unprecedented drug influx from the east, in what it’s now clear was one of history’s great waves of cannabis popularization.
 They live on in South Asia, though in far smaller and less influential numbers.
 From the thirteenth century, their practice of chronic sacramental intoxication spread westward and southward through an expanding network of khanqahs, or ‘houses of awareness’, religious retreats that had begun in Khorasan and offered lodging not only to mendicants (beggar–ascetics) but to any traveller in need of food and rest.
 These populist cultural centres functioned as alternatives to mosques and as nodes of a high-minded, increasingly high Islamic counterculture.